Draft.dev

 marketing-titles

-TL;DR: A technical SEO specialist optimizes website infrastructure so search engines can crawl, index, and rank your pages effectively.
-Core responsibilities include:
+TL;DR: A technical SEO specialist optimizes website infrastructure so search engines and AI systems can crawl, index, and understand your content.
+Core 2026 responsibilities include:

-Required skills include Google Search Console, Screaming Frog, and Ahrefs, HTML, JavaScript, SEO, and site architecture.
-Average salaries range from $65K-$120K depending on experience and location.
+Required skills include Google Search Console, Screaming Frog, Ahrefs, HTML/JavaScript, and AI search behavior understanding.
+Average salaries range from $70K-$135K depending on experience and location.

 If you’re investing in content marketing to grow your business, you’re no doubt familiar with search engine optimization (SEO).
 But on-page SEO isn’t the only piece of the puzzle — you also need technical SEO to help visitors find, navigate, and read content on your website.